Basic settings

 During the session token renewal the previous token is revoked and a new one is provided.
 The parameter renewal token delay

 defines the delay used to make this process smooth and not disturbing for the user.
 The old token is still valid for this period (1 minute by default).
-This way both tokens, old and new, are accepted by Cumulocity IoT.
+This way both tokens, old and new, are accepted by Cumulocity.
 This parameter is only configurable on platform level and cannot be modified by the tenant administrator.

 Token generation with OAI-Secure